tlagaly/lawnsync-app/memory-bank/activeContext.md

 - ✅ Implement A/B testing framework for UI optimization
 - ✅ Build analytics dashboard for monitoring user behavior
 - ✅ Implement multi-environment Firebase infrastructure
-- Restructure app using jobs-to-be-done approach
+- ✅ Restructure app using user-centric approach with 5 main sections
-- Create new page layout templates and navigation components
+- ✅ Create new page layout templates and navigation components
-- Implement contextual action areas for each app section
+- ✅ Implement contextual action areas for each app section
-- Optimize mobile navigation experience
+- ✅ Optimize mobile navigation experience
-- Implement Tasks and Projects section with tabbed interface
+- ✅ Implement Tasks and Projects section with tabbed interface

 ## Open Questions/Issues
 - ✅ How do we implement secure API key management in a production environment? *Addressed with environment-specific Firebase configuration*